 Made in Japan

 Out of stock

 Tenugui is a thin Japanese hand towel, rich in design, traditionally used for a multitude of purposes.
 Typically, tenugui fabrics are about 35 by 90 centimetres (14″ x 35”) in size, plain woven lightweight fabric.
 This tenugui is made with 100% thin cotton.
 Due to its excellent absorbency and quick-drying properties, the most common household use is that of a dish towel or washcloth.
-It’s an excellent cloth in kitchen or bathroom for keeping any surfaces clean and dry.
+It’s an excellent cloth in the kitchen or bathroom for keeping any surfaces clean and dry.

 The wide variety of appealing patterns or colours on every tenugui allows it to be used for many other decorative purposes such as a table runner or placemat.
 Worn as a headband or scarf, used to wrap a precious item for preservation.
-Use it to wrap a gift, a lunch box, or even a sake bottle.
+Use it to wrap a gift, a lunch box, or a sake bottle.
 Beautiful and functional, tenugui is an excellent tool for every occasion and lifestyle.

 279 East 6th Ave